Yugoslav submarine Mališan: Service history

 Early boats of the class were deployed to the Black Sea in mid-1942 where they had some successes against submarines of the Soviet Black Sea Fleet.
-After the surrender of the Kingdom of Italy to the Allies on 3 September 1943, CB-20 was about 60 per cent completed when she was captured by German forces.
+After the surrender of Italy to the Allies on 3 September 1943, CB-20 was about 60 percent completed when she was captured by German forces.
 She was completed by Caproni in Milan by March 1944 with the intention that she be used for coastal reconnaissance.
-The boat was then handed over to the navy of the Italian Social Republic (RSI) – a World War II German puppet state formed in northern Italy under Benito Mussolini – and the boat saw service with the 1st Submarine Group Comandante Lombardo of the Decima Flottiglia MAS (Xª MAS), a flotilla performing reconnaissance and landing saboteurs.
-At some point between September and October 1944, CB-20 was relocated to the naval base at Pola where it was captured by the Yugoslav Army (JA) – formerly the Yugoslav Partisans – on 2 May 1945.
+The boat was then handed over to the navy of the Italian Social Republic (RSI) – a German puppet state formed in northern Italy under Benito Mussolini – and the boat saw service with the 1st Submarine Group Comandante Lombardo of the Decima Flottiglia MAS (Xª MAS), a flotilla performing reconnaissance and landing saboteurs.
+At some point in September or October 1944, CB-20 was relocated to the naval base at Pola where it was captured by the Yugoslav Army (JA) – formerly the Yugoslav Partisans – on 2 May 1945.
 At the time of the JA capture of Pola, CB-20s crew attempted to escape, but the boat was damaged by German magnetic mines at the entrance to the harbour, and it was forced to return to Pola.
 Her crew surrendered, along with other members of the Xª MAS, but they were all later killed by the JA.

-Renamed Mališan – translating as nipper or little boy in English – with the designation P-901, the boat was repaired and overhauled at the Uljanik Shipyard at Pula (formerly Pola), where spare parts were cannibalised from other damaged CB-class boats.
+Renamed Mališan (Cyrillic: Малишан) – translating as nipper or little boy in English – with the designation P-901 (П-901), the boat was repaired and overhauled at the Uljanik Shipyard at Pula (formerly Pola), where spare parts were cannibalised from other damaged CB-class boats.
 The rails aft of the conning tower were removed, and a 7.92 mm machine gun was stored inside the boat for mounting forward if needed.
 While the boat was being repaired, the shipyard drew plans of it, possibly with the intention of using them to build more midget submarines for the Yugoslav Navy (JRM); this did not occur until the s were built in the 1980s.

 In 1953, Mališan was commissioned into the JRM, which used it for training new submariners at Pula, and for training patrol boat crews in anti-submarine warfare outside the Pula harbour breakwater and in the Fažana channel between the western coast of Istria and the Brijuni islands.
 Mališan had to release air bubbles to indicate her position to the patrol boat crews, due to her small size and difficulty of detection.
 On occasion, senior Yugoslav navy and army officers were brought aboard Mališan for familiarisation purposes.
 A birthday message for the Yugoslav president Josip Broz Tito was once carried underwater across the bay of Pula by Mališan as part of the annual Relay of Youth, an event that reinforced Tito's cult of personality.
 She undertook one longer cruise in Yugoslav waters between Pula, Rijeka and Zadar.
 Due to ongoing maintenance difficulties, Mališan was stricken from the navy list on 30 September 1957.